 Posted on January 2nd, 2022

 We are as committed as we have always been to maintain a safe and healthy environment in our clinics and throughout your treatment.
 As a medical organization, we are always aware that our infection control practices impact the safety of our patients, team, and community.
 We have processes and procedures in place to ensure we do our part to limit the spread of COVID-19.
 In light of the continuously shifting landscape, we continue to assess and update our safety procedures so that both you and our clinical teams are safe when visiting Uniform Teeth during the pandemic.

 Heightened deep-cleaning and sterilization procedures

-To reduce the number of surfaces people touch, many of the office amenities have been temporarily removed, including sparkling water, pillows, and reading material.
+To reduce the number of surfaces people touch, many of the office amenities have been removed, including sparkling water, pillows, and reading material.
 Each room is equipped with a Molekule air purification system that purifies the air every 6 minutes.

 Everyone entering our clinic must wear a face mask.
 If you are having a procedure that requires access to the area covered by a mask, you will be asked to remove the mask only during the procedure itself.
 Our team is required to wear N95 masks throughout the day and take staggered breaks to limit congregation.
 During appointments, our team wears protective clothing and headcovers.
 During any aerosolizing procedure, our team and doctors also wear a face shield and additional PPE to protect themselves and to limit spread.